-- B.11.4 In the event of the judges not being able to reach a definite decision regarding any landing, then the international chief judge should make the final decision.
-In the case of an abnormal landing the international chief judge must consult at least two other international judges. - B.11.5 It should be made perfectly clear that although the jury will be present in the same locality and making their own notes, these are only usable as supporting evidence, should they be required to decide a protest.
-At no time will they seek to influence any decision made by the judges.
-However, the president of the jury may, if the opportunity occurs, offer advice to the international chief judge if requested. - B.11.6 Para B.11.5 above does not prevent the jury disqualifying any competitor who is guilty of dangerous flying. - B.11.7 The international chief judge should be present at the competition site at least one week before the competition starts.
+- B.10.1 The special rules which are different to these rules must be made clear at the initial briefing. - B.10.2 The international chief judge should be present at the competition site at least one week before the competition starts.
 He should be presented with all necessary documents (routes, checkpoints, pictures, places for targets, distances) and check them thoroughly before the competition starts.
 The international chief judge and the route planner should make check rides to check correct positions of pictures, checkpoints and targets.

-B.12 JURY
+B.11 JURY

-- B.12.1 The international jury is commissioned by FAI to observe that the event is properly organized and run.
-The jury should be comprised of qualified experts in the sport. - B.12.2 The president of the jury must be privy to all aspects of the championships and be kept fully informed. - B.12.3 The jury has access at all times to the competition director and may advise upon organizational problems.
+- B.11.1 The international jury is commissioned by FAI to observe that the event is properly organized and run.
+The jury should be comprised of qualified experts in the sport. - B.11.2 The president of the jury must be privy to all aspects of the championships and be kept fully informed. - B.11.3 The jury has access at all times to the competition director and may advise upon organizational problems.
 They are to be allowed to inspect any part of the facilities including the course.
-They will be provided with master maps at the start of the navigation event. - B.12.4 The jury should be acquainted with the details of the navigation test. - B.12.5 The jury will be provided with an office of adequate size to hear protests.
-The office will be kept locked at all times in the absence of the jury.
-The room will, where appropriate, contain a TV, videocassette recorder and monitor. - B.12.6 The obligation for organizing an event is that the host nation, the jury and international chief judge are available to ensure that the event is run in accordance with the rules.
-Neither the jury nor the international chief judge is responsible for any organizational problems. - B.12.7 The Jury, in consultation with the international chief judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.
+They will be provided with master maps at the start of the navigation event. - B.11.4 The jury should be acquainted with the details of the navigation test. - B.11.5 The jury will be provided with an office of adequate size to hear protests.
+The office will be kept locked at all times in the absence of the jury. - B.11.6 The obligation for organizing an event is that the host nation, the jury and international chief judge are available to ensure that the event is run in accordance with the rules.
+Neither the jury nor the international chief judge is responsible for any organizational problems. - B.11.7 The Jury, in consultation with the international chief judge has the right to authorize the use of technical equipment after suitable testing at the appropriate level.

-B.13 RESULTS
+B.12 RESULTS

-- B.13.1 A master map showing the route with coordinates of turn points, targets and photographs must be published after debriefing of the last competitor.
-(This information may be also be published by electronic devices). - B.13.2 A preliminary result sheet should be handed over to each competitor at end of debriefing. - B.13.3 It should be the aim of the competition director to post the results at the earliest possible time after all protests have been investigated, amendments made and the results ratified by the international chief judge and jury. - B.13.4 Results will be displayed on an easily accessible result board.
-However, it is also necessary for each team manager to receive a printout of the results. - B.13.5 All final results together with all mark sheets, flight plans and photographs will be returned to each competitor as soon as results have been finalized.
+- B.12.1 A master map showing the route with coordinates of turn points, targets and photographs must be published after debriefing of the last competitor.
+(This information may be also be published by electronic devices). - B.12.2 A preliminary result sheet should be handed over to each competitor at end of debriefing. - B.12.3 It should be the aim of the competition director to post the results at the earliest possible time after all protests have been investigated, amendments made and the results ratified by the international chief judge and jury. - B.12.4 Results will be displayed on an easily accessible result board.
+However, it is also necessary for each team manager to receive a printout of the results. - B.12.5 All final results together with all mark sheets, flight plans and photographs will be returned to each competitor as soon as results have been finalized.
 If necessary, the competition director will send these to the National Aero Club immediately after the championship.

-B.14 PRIZES AND PRIZE-GIVING
+B.13 PRIZES AND PRIZE-GIVING

-- B.14.1 The usual awards approved by FAI will be made following ratification of the results by the international chief judge and jury. - B.14.2 The host Aero Club should endeavor to provide additional prizes and souvenir gifts to the competitors. - B.14.3 Awards should be made at the final banquet or at the closing function of the championship.

-B.14.4 The competition director must allow sufficient time (6 hours minimum) between the commencement of hearings on protests and the start of the final banquet.
-See also protests.

-B.14.5 List of trophies
+- B.13.1 The usual awards approved by FAI will be made following ratification of the results by the international chief judge and jury. - B.13.2 The host Aero Club should endeavour to provide additional prizes and souvenir gifts to the competitors. - B.13.3 Awards should be made at the final banquet or at the closing function of the championship. - B.13.4 The competition director must allow sufficient time (6 hours minimum) between the commencement of hearings on protests and the start of the final banquet.
+See also protests. - B.13.5 List of trophies